bblanchon/ArduinoStreamUtils/README.md

 Similarly, you can greatly improve performance by writing many bytes at once.
 For example, if you write to `WiFiClient` one bytes at a time, it will be very slow; it's much faster if you send large chunks.

-To buffer the output of a stream, pass it to `bufferizeOutput()`, and you'll receive a new stream with an internal buffer.
+To buffer the output of a stream, pass it to `bufferOutput()`, and you'll receive a new stream with an internal buffer.

 ![Output buffer](examples/OutputBuffer/OutputBuffer.svg)